ryantd42/NY-Legislative-Git/2023/A7278A-2023/bill.md

   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This estimate, dated May 10, 2023, and intended for  use  only  during the  2023  Legislative Session, is Fiscal Note No. 2023-145, prepared by the Actuary for the New York State and Local Retirement System.
+  This estimate, dated February 14, 2024,  and  intended  for  use  only during  the  2024  Legislative  Session,  is  Fiscal  Note No. 2024-107, prepared by the Actuary for the New  York  State  and  Local  Retirement System.